 For patient education information, see the Diabetes Center, as well as Cellulitis.

-Upper respiratory tract infections, especially paranasal sinusitis, commonly precede preseptal cellulitis.
+Upper respiratory tract infections, especially paranasal sinusitis, commonly precede orbital cellulitis and some cases of preseptal cellulitis.
 In 2 large case series, nearly two thirds of cases of cellulitis were associated with upper respiratory tract infection.
 One half of these cases were from sinusitis.